×

 Assessing coverage needs

-Because over-50s life insurance policies do not lock in current funeral prices when you start paying, you will need to be aware of typical burial and direct cremation prices in your area of the UK before making your decision.
+Because funeral insurance policies do not lock in current funeral prices when you start paying, you will need to be aware of typical burial and direct cremation prices in your area of the UK before making your decision.
 You will also need to be aware of how quickly funeral costs are rising, and of how much money your policy is likely to pay out when the time comes.
 This will give you a rough idea of how to balance your needs against the demands of the economy when the time comes for your funeral.

 According to SunLife, funeral prices have increased by 126% over a 20-year period, so this is an important consideration to make.
 They also say that the average cost of a traditional funeral in the UK last year was £4,141, but you could pay significantly less or more than that depending on what kind of funeral you want and where you live.
 Once you’ve weighed up the benefits and costs of cremation vs burial, and gotten a sense of how your local funeral costs stack up against those of the rest of the UK, you’ll have a clearer idea of how much coverage a life insurance policy will get you.